dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/er-em-configuration-page/_index.md

 ![](2024-11-27_EMTextAfter.png)

-## Configuring Charging Options and CDM
+### Configuring Charging Options and CDM

-Below the E/M Level matrix configuration you will see a section for “Other”.
-The "Other" section allows you to add in charging components attached to your facility's charge master.
-To make changes to the default, you can click on the grey number to open the charge and CDM configuration.
+Below the E/M Level matrix configuration is a section for “Other”.
+The "Other" section allows for the addition of charging components attached to the facility's charge master.
+To make changes to the default, click on the grey number to open the charge and CDM configuration.

-The Effective Date field specifies the date when the CDM Table and its associated new charges will take effect.
-This feature allows you to schedule updates to the CDM Table, ensuring that future changes are staged and ready for the Coding Team when needed.
+The Effective Date field specifies the date when the CDM Table and its associated new charge(s) will take effect.
+This feature allows updates to the CDM Table to be scheduled, ensuring that future changes are staged and ready for the Coding Team when needed.

-## Updating the CDM
+### Updating the CDM

+##### Copy and Paste

 Click on the green “Edit CDM Table” button to the right of the effective date.

 ![](2024-12-02_Options.png)

-Clicking the button will open up the "Edit CDM Table" window where you can paste the CDM colmns directly from your Excel spreadsheet.
+CDM columns can be copy and pasted directly into the "Edit CDM Table" window from an Excel spreadsheet.

 ![](2024-12-02_CDMTable.png)

-The best practice is to paste in the column for the CDM code, then the description, and finally the CPT code.
-This step is extremely important because any assigned CDM code will need to be sent in the outbound interface;
-therefore, your CDM table needs to match whatever is going to be downstream from Dolbey.
+Best practice is to paste in the column for the CDM code, then the description, and finally the CPT code.
+This step is extremely important because any assigned CDM code will need to be sent in the outbound interface.
+Therefore, the CDM table in Fusion CAC needs to match whatever system is downstream

-After you paste in the information, click on the OK button to continue.
+After the information has been correctly updated, click {{%button%}}Ok{{%/button%}} to continue.

-There is also a way to add a CDM code manually.
-To do this, click on the "+Add CDM Manually" button.
+##### Manually

+CDM codes can be updated manually by clicking {{%button%}}+Add CDM Manually{{%/button%}}.

+![](2024-12-02_AddCDM.png)

 This will create a new row with free text fields to add the CDM code, the description, and the CPT code.

-![](2024-12-02_AddCDM.png)

-Once the CDM table is populated, you can edit the categories within the "Option" section.
-The default options available are:
+Once the CDM table is populated, categories can be edited within the "Option" section.
+The default options are:

 - Trauma
 - No charges